podcast

 DZ-33: Protagonist vs Hero - Dawn of Character Function

-How does splitting 'character functions' enhance theme?
+Listen to see how splitting character functions across your cast sharpens what your story actually means.
 We are often told that our 'protagonist' needs to be a active.
 That they need to be compelling.
 That they need to change.
 And - old faithful - that they need to be likeable.
 But after looking at MAD MAX: FURY ROAD, STAR TREK (2009), THE FIGHTER, and SICARIO, Chas and Stu learn that your primary character does not need to do all these things.
-In fact, they learn that splitting these functions between your primary characters can reinforce theme and create potential for different types of narratives.
-And...
+In fact, they learn that splitting these functions between your primary characters can reinforce theme and create...

 2016-07-15